rlevchenko/psql-backup-agent/README.md

 - check out the */config/passfile* and provide your own connection parameters
 - verify the cron job settings in the */config/cronfile*
-- edit dockerfile/docker-compose.yml or script itself if necessary
+- edit dockerfile/docker-compose.yml if necessary
+- set *cleaner* function argument at the bottom of the script if necessary
 - run *docker compose build*
 - run *docker compose up -d*
 - check out the stoud of the container to get the job's status